 What Are Compression Socks?

-Compression socks are generally used for help reduce discomfort in your lower body, though effective compression socks will lead to overall better health.
-Specifically, compression socks are designed to facilitate healthier blood flow by applying pressure to your lower legs.
-Essentially, they help with varicose veins (enlarged veins), prevent potential blood clots, and protect your body tissues from swelling.
+People usually start wearing compression socks as a way to reduce discomfort in the lower body.
+Luckily, compression socks work to improve your overall health as well.
+Specifically, compression socks facilitate healthier blood flow by applying pressure to the lower legs.
+Essentially, they treat the symptoms of varicose veins (enlarged veins), prevent blood clots, and reduce swelling.

 When Should You Wear Compression Socks?

-Before you start wearing compression socks, you need to ask yourself a few questions to make sure they are right for you:
+Before you start wearing compression socks, you'll need to ask yourself a few questions to make sure they are right for you: